All-Party Parliamentary Group on Domestic Violence and Abuse

 Publications and reports

 The APPG on Domestic Violence and Abuse conducts in-depth inquiries into key issues raised through APPG meetings.
-The inquiries include evidence submissions from survivors of domestic violence, domestic violence professionals, academics, politicians and charities.
+The inquiries include evidence submissions from survivors of domestic abuse, domestic abuse professionals, academics, politicians and charities.